Galley: Modern Query Optimization for Sparse Tensor Programs: Logical Optimizer

-We have now simplified the complicated issue of high level optimization to the discrete problem of choosing an optimal order on the aggregated index variables. \magda{Bring back the example here and show on that example what will be the input and output of this step.
-That will set the stage for the algorithm, which translates from the input to the output.} So, in this section, we present two algorithms for searching for that optimal order using the tools described above.
+With the VE approach, we have simplified the complicated issue of high-level optimization to the discrete problem of choosing an optimal order on the aggregated index variables.
+We start by revisiting our example from Fig.~\ref{fig:annotated_expression}.
+The input query is the following,

+The elimination order for this expression is an ordering of the indices $\{p, c, j\}$.
+Galley's logical optimizer searches through these possible orders to find the most efficient one.
+In this case, it would choose $[j,p,c]$, resulting in the following logical plan,

+We now present two algorithms to search for that optimal order using the tools described above.

-\textbf{Greedy} The greedy approach simply chooses the cheapest index to aggregate at each point.
-It does this by finding the minimal sub-query for each index and computing its cost.
-For the cheapest index, it's minimal sub-query is removed from the expression and appended to the logical plan, then it is replaced in the remaining query with an alias to the result.
-This continues until no aggregates remain in the expression. \magda{Show how this works on the example.}
+\textbf{Greedy.} The greedy approach chooses the cheapest index to aggregate at each step by finding the minimal sub-query for each index and computing its cost.
+The cheapest index's minimal sub-query is removed from the expression, appended to the logical plan, and replaced with an alias to the result.
+This continues until no aggregates remain in the expression.

-\textbf{Branch-and-Bound} The branch-and-bound approach computes the optimal variable order and is broken into two steps.
-The first step uses the greedy algorithm to produce an upper bound on the cost of the overall plan.
-The second step performs a dynamic programming algorithm.
-In this algorithm, the keys of the DP table are unordered sets of indices, and the values are a tuple of ordered lists of indices, remaining queries, and costs.
-We initialize the table with the empty set and a cost of zero.
-At each step, we iterate through the entries of the DP table and attempt to aggregate out another index.
-We use the cost bound from the first step to prune entries from the DP table whose cost is greater than the bound which is valid because costs monotonically increase as more indices are added to the set.
-At the end, we return the index order associated with the full set of indices. \magda{Also illustrate with the example.}
+\textbf{Branch-and-Bound.} The branch-and-bound approach computes the optimal variable order and occurs in two steps.
+The first step uses the greedy algorithm to produce an upper bound on the cost of the overall plan; the second performs a dynamic programming algorithm.
+In the dynamic programming step, the keys of the memo table are unordered sets of indices, and the values are tuples containing a partial elimination order, residual query, and cost.
+The algorithm initializes the table with the empty set and a cost of zero.
+At each step, it iterates through table entries and attempts to aggregate out another index.
+It then uses the cost bound from the first step to prune entries from the memo table whose cost exceeds the bound; doing so is valid because costs monotonically increase as more indices are added to the set.
+At the end of this step, the algorithm returns the index order associated with the full set of indices.